-Below is the data for monthly customer churn rate split by monthly recurring revenue (MRR) band.
+Below is the data for monthly customer churn rate split by annual recurring revenue (ARR) band.

-As you’ll notice, the monthly Customer churn rate of a median company is higher in the initial stages of the business (6.8% for <$10k MRR, 4.6% for those with MRR b/w $10-50k).
-As more companies find product-market fit and hone into their customer category the churn reduces.
-Down to about 3.5% per month.
+As you’ll notice, the monthly Customer churn rate of a median company is higher in the initial stages of the business (6.5% for <$300k ARR, 3.7% for those with MRR b/w $1-3M).
+As companies find product-market fit and hone into their customer category churn reduces.
+Down to about 3.7% per month.
 Although it then stabilizes at that level and doesn’t reduce even when a company grows.

 If you have managed to bring down your customer churn to that level, you are already among the top 25% of all SaaS companies.
 Instead of focusing on bringing down churn further, there may be more important things to tackle.

 How common is negative churn?